 If sebaceous filaments are simply a function of the skin, and only visible when someone has excessive sebum production or larger pores, what causes blackheads?
 Blackheads can be caused by five main factors:

-- Environment: In an environment with pollution and/or poor circulation, you are exposed to a greater amount of particulate matter in the air.
-This dirt and dust settles on the skin making its way into open pores.
+1. Environment: In an environment with pollution and/or poor circulation, you are exposed to a greater amount of particulate matter in the air.
+This dirt and dust settles on the skin making its way into open pores where these impurities clog the skin.

-- Diet: Sometimes dietary changes, restrictions or sensitivities can cause the skin to produce more or less oil.
-More oil will add to stickiness inside the pore, while less oil can lead to a dry, tight pore that lacks the flexibility to be cleaned out properly.
+3. Diet: Sometimes dietary changes, restrictions or sensitivities can cause the skin to produce more or less oil.
+More oil production will add to the stickiness that clogs pores, while less oil can lead to a dry, tight pore that lacks the flexibility to be cleaned out properly.

-- Hormones: Hormonal changes can also contribute to excessive oil production, leading to clogged pores, blackheads and even acne.
+4. Hormones: Hormonal changes can also contribute to excessive oil and sebum production, leading to clogged pores, blackheads and even acne.
 While breakouts sometimes clear once hormones settle, blackheads are less likely to fade.

-- Medication: Lastly, just like with diet, medication can drastically change your skin’s oil production.
-You may see the skin become more greasy and clogged, or the area around the pore become tight and shiny - both of which aggravate blackheads.
+5. Medication: Lastly, just like with diet, medication can drastically change your skin’s oil production.
+You may see the skin become more greasy and clogged, or the area around the pore become tight and shiny, both of which aggravate blackheads.

 How To Remove Blackheads

-If you think you are dealing with blackheads and not sebaceous filaments, our first recommendation is to see an esthetician at your nearest Eminence Organics partner spa to confirm which dark spots you’re dealing with.
+If you think you are dealing with blackheads and not sebaceous filaments, our first recommendation is to see an esthetician at your nearest Eminence Organics Spa Partner to confirm which dark spots you’re dealing with.
 Unlike sebaceous filaments, blackheads need an esthetician for extraction and for removing them long term.
 Just ensure you are not picking and squeezing your skin at home!
-Additionally, Natalie recommends the following products for home care.
-Watch her explain in the video below and read along for further detail.

 Soften Pore Congestion

-To help lift away the blackhead, Natalie recommends our Stone Crop Oxygenating Fizzofoliant.
-Thanks to the adzuki powder in this exfoliant, the debris inside the pore will be softened and easier to clear out, and excess oil will be absorbed.
+To help lift away blackheads, Natalie recommends our Stone Crop Oxygenating Fizzofoliant.
+Thanks to the adzuki powder in this exfoliant, the debris inside the pore will be softened and easier to clear out through face wash, and excess oil will be absorbed.
 A few shakes of this powder can be mixed into your favorite cleanser, blending with a few drops of water.
-Oily skin types can use daily, and normal to dry skin types up to two to three times per week.
+Oily skin types can use this concoction daily, while normal to dry skin types should opt for two to three times per week.

 Customize Your Moisturizer

 Has this guide to sebaceous filaments vs. blackheads shed some light on these two skin care terms?
-Did you learn anything new or have additional info to share?
 Share your thoughts with us in the comments below or on social media.